February 29, 2016 | admintam

 Trump’s lead in the polls over his GOP nominee ‘peers’ continues to grow…

-As The FT reports, while Mr Rubio and Mr Trump ramp up their attacks on each other ahead of the March 1 primaries, Republican grandees and lawmakers are turning to the Florida senator as they become increasingly worried that the property tycoon could lock up the GOP presidential nomination within three weeks.
+As The FT reports, while Mr Rubio and Mr Trump ramp up their attacks on each other ahead of the March 1 primaries, Republican grandees and lawmakers are turning to the Florida senator as they become increasingly worried that the >.

 “They fear that a victory for Mr. Trump could fatally fracture the party and prevent them from winning the White House in November.

 “Many mainstream Republicans believe Mr. Trump would struggle to beat Hillary Clinton, the clear Democratic frontrunner after her resounding victory over Bernie Sanders in South Carolina on Saturday, given the comments he has made about Hispanics, Muslims, women, disabled people and people who have criticised his campaign.”

 But, as the following chart shows, it’s far too close to call…

 The FT goes on to note that Mr Trump on Sunday issued a thinly-veiled warning that he would consider running as an independent.

 “’The Republican Establishment has been pushing for lightweight Senator Marco Rubio to say anything to “hit” Trump.
 I signed the pledge-careful,’ he tweeted, a reference to a pledge that all candidates signed to back the party’s eventual nominee.

 As panic is setting in within The GOP…

 “‘We are on the verge of a real meltdown in the Republican party,’ Hugh Hewitt, the influential conservative radio talk-show host told ABC television on Sunday.